 Tropical forest

-A tropical forest is the calm version of jungle: acoustically less dense than "wild jungle" but still rich in biodiversity.
-A constant rustle of leaves, distant bird calls, occasional insects — without the aggressive "upper" sounds that mark an Amazon scene.
-This sound profile matches what bioacoustician Bernie Krause (The Great Animal Orchestra, 2012) called the "vocal niche": each species occupies its own frequency band, and the overall "acoustic polyphony" creates a sense of rich but non-threatening environment.
+A tropical forest is the calm version of jungle: acoustically less dense than wild jungle, but still rich in biodiversity.
+A constant rustle of leaves, distant bird calls, occasional insects, without the aggressive upper-band sounds that mark an Amazon scene.
+This sound profile matches what the bioacoustician Bernie Krause (The Great Animal Orchestra, 2012) called the vocal niche: each species occupies its own frequency band, and the overall acoustic polyphony creates a sense of rich but non-threatening environment.

 Pijanowski and colleagues (Bioscience, 2011), in their work on soundscape ecology, showed that biophonic diversity correlates with measurable stress reduction and mood improvement in listeners with no prior tropical experience.
 The effect is stronger than for uniform sounds like white noise.